Boosting Sales Through E-commerce

 You can, however, be Amazon.
 Nearly 60% of all products sold through Amazon are from third-party sellers – primarily small and medium-sized businesses.
 The company offers a couple of different levels of their Fulfillment by Amazon program with varying degrees of cost, either per product or as a fixed bulk fee.
 You can sell your products on Amazon or have a store of your own.
 Either way, Amazon will handle all the fulfillment details.
 All you have to do is set up your account with them, ship your products to one of their distribution centers when asked, and they handle the rest, including returns.

 For businesses new to the idea of online sales, this can be a real godsend, especially if you’re operating out of your home or a small apartment.
 There’s no need to warehouse products or stock up on shipping supplies.
-On the downside, Amazon gets a cut of your profits in the form of the program fee.
-This doesn’t seem to bother too many business owners as 300,000 small businesses let Amazon handle all the fulfillment for them.
+On the downside, Amazon gets a sizeable cut of your profits in the form of a commission, warehouse storage fees, delivery costs and advertising.
+This doesn’t seem to bother too many business owners as 500,000 small businesses let Amazon handle all the fulfillment for them.

 5. Determine your marketing strategy